ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 At first glance Docker and Ansible seem to be solving a similar problem in very different ways, making it questionable how and if to use them in conjunction.
 But their scope is actually quite different.

-Docker solves the very specific problem of isolating runtime and dependencies of a process (without neglecting efficient resource usage, in theory).
-Containers are meant to be deployed into a homogeneous environment (i.e. running at least the Docker daemon, or an orchestration platform like [Marathon](https://mesosphere.github.io/marathon/) or [Kubernetes](https://kubernetes.io/), which one could [set up using Ansible](https://github.com/kubernetes/contrib/tree/master/ansible)).
+Docker solves the very specific problem of isolating the runtime and dependencies of a process (without neglecting efficient resource usage, in theory).
+Containers are meant to be deployed into a homogeneous environment (i.e. running at least the Docker daemon, or possibly an orchestration platform like [Marathon](https://mesosphere.github.io/marathon/) or [Kubernetes](https://kubernetes.io/), which one could [set up using Ansible](https://github.com/kubernetes/contrib/tree/master/ansible)).

-Ansible is a general purpose automation tool, that is designed to work with environments that are heterogenous, consisting of different [devices](http://docs.ansible.com/ansible/bigip_pool_module.html), [networks](http://docs.ansible.com/ansible/list_of_network_modules.html), [operating systems](http://docs.ansible.com/ansible/package_module.html), [cloud providers](http://docs.ansible.com/ansible/list_of_cloud_modules.html), [methods of deployment](https://docs.ansible.com/ansible/deploy_helper_module.html) etc.
+Ansible is a general purpose automation tool, that is suitable for working with environments that are heterogenous, consisting of different [devices](http://docs.ansible.com/ansible/bigip_pool_module.html), [networks](http://docs.ansible.com/ansible/list_of_network_modules.html), [operating systems](http://docs.ansible.com/ansible/package_module.html), [cloud providers](http://docs.ansible.com/ansible/list_of_cloud_modules.html), [methods of deployment](https://docs.ansible.com/ansible/deploy_helper_module.html) etc.

 There is increasing motivation for companies of any size to transition to a homogeneous environment, in order to reduce overhead and increase the reliability of their products.
 But the current state of reality is, that for all but the smallest and [largest](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) companies, this environment does not exist (yet).
-In fact, the opposite is the case, as cloud infrastructure is being explored and integrated while both new products and legacy system are being developed and maintained.
+In fact, the opposite is the case, as cloud infrastructure is being explored and integrated while both new products and legacy system are being developed and maintained simultaneously.
-And there will probably always be a Ruby application somewhere, that stubbornly refuses to participate in the Pipeline.
+And there will probably always be a Ruby application, that is hosted somewhere else and stubbornly refuses to participate in the Pipeline.

 But what is a concrete use case for using Docker and Ansible?
 Consider [docker-compose](https://docs.docker.com/compose/gettingstarted/#/step-3-define-services-in-a-compose-file).
 It wraps the Docker-API to provide a declarative format for defining a group of interconnected containers.
 The motivation is much the same as in the introduction.
 The [docker_service module](https://docs.ansible.com/ansible/docker_service_module.html) of Ansible depends on the docker-compose Python module (on the host where `docker-compose` is being executed), and supports identical syntax. `docker-compose.yml` files can be provided either inline in a task, or as separate files.
-The added benefit might not be worth it if you are not using Ansible to run docker-compose, but the point is that it would allow managing configuration in- and outside of containers in a consistent way, e.g. using templates.
+This allows managing configuration in- and outside of containers in a more consistent way.
 Other modules exist for [managing Docker images](http://docs.ansible.com/ansible/docker_image_module.html#docker-image), [Kubernetes] (https://docs.ansible.com/ansible/kubernetes_module.html) or [GCE](http://docs.ansible.com/ansible/guide_gce.html) resources.

-...
+There is also a project that works on [building docker images from Ansible playbooks](https://github.com/ansible/ansible-container) that is trying to solve the issue of [using the Docker cache in the process](https://github.com/ansible/ansible-container/issues/143).
+This approach has essentially the same motive as [this lengthy discussion](https://github.com/docker/docker/issues/735) which proposes adding an `INCLUDE` directive to Dockerfiles, to be able to modularize them and avoid duplication.

+# Conclusion

+There is of course no silver bullet for solving the problem of increasing complexity [as software evolves](https://en.wikipedia.org/wiki/Lehman%27s_laws_of_software_evolution).

+-> ansible vs bash